specialized queer and gender-affirming therapy for your journey

 • Maybe you’re a millennial or Gen X, who grew up with limited awareness and language around queerness.
 You only knew of two options: gay or straight, and neither label really felt right to you.

-So you stuffed the feelings down, thinking that everyone wants to kiss their friends sometimes.
+So you stuffed the feelings down, thinking that everyone fantasizes about kissing their friends sometimes.

-Now you’re on Instagram and Tik-Tok reading about Comp Het, pansexuality and gender fluidity.
+Now you’re on Instagram and Tik-Tok reading about Comp Het, pansexuality, and gender fluidity.
 It’s starting to click, but it feels like you have a lot to lose.
-What if your straight partner/spouse freaks out, and your religious family disowns you?
+What if your straight spouse freaks out, and your religious family disowns you?

 You thought you had a vision for your future, but it’s been flipped upside down.